Yetta and Jacob Gelman Fellowship Dr. Dorin Dobrincu

 Dr. Dobrincu has a plethora of published works to his name including several books.
 These books include: Transforming Peasants, Property, and Power: The collectivization of agriculture in Romania, 1949-1962 (Budapest and New York: Central European University Press, 2009), coauthored with Constantin Iordachi; The Lists of Death: Political Prisoners Deeds in the Romanian Prison System according to Securitate Records, 1945-1958 (Iaşi: Editura Polirom, 2008), editor; The History of Communism in Romania.
 Documents Gheorghe Gheorghiu-Dej Period, 1945-1965 (Bucharest: Comisia Prezidenţială pentru Analiza Dictaturii Comuniste din România,Editura Humanitas, 2009), co-edited with Mihnea Berindei and Armand Goşu; The History of Communism in Romania.
 Documents Nicolae Ceauşescu, 1965-1971 (Iaşi: Editura Polirom, 2012), co-edited with Mihnea Berindei and Armand Goşu; and A Guide to the National Archives of Romania (Bucharest: Arhivele Naţionale ale României, 2009), co-edited with Şerban Marin and Andrei Muraru.
 Dr. Dobrincu has also written sixty-two articles for academic journals and twenty-three chapters for books.

-For his Yetta and Jacob Gelman Fellowship Dr. Dobrincu will examine how the ceding of Romanian territory in the form of Bessarabia, Northern Bukovina, and Herta County to the Soviet Union following the Ribbentrop-Molotov Pact of 1939 affected the lives of Romanian Jews both in the aforementioned regions as well as those that remained within Romanian borders.
-To accomplish this Dr. Dobrincu will examine the vast amount of microfilms from the Romanian National Archives and from Former Osobyi Archives, Moscow, that are housed in the Museum’s collections.
+For his Yetta and Jacob Gelman Fellowship Dr. Dobrincu examined how the ceding of Romanian territory in the form of Bessarabia, Northern Bukovina, and Herta County to the Soviet Union following the Ribbentrop-Molotov Pact of 1939 affected the lives of Romanian Jews both in the aforementioned regions as well as those that remained within Romanian borders.
+To accomplish this Dr. Dobrincu examined the vast amount of microfilms from the Romanian National Archives and from Former Osobyi Archives, Moscow, that are housed in the Museum’s collections.